GlennVL-AP/cpp-programming-slides/slides/session_6/index.md

 Note:

 * Next slide has an example.
-* Students try to understand this themselves and explain it to eachother.
+* Students try to understand this themselves and explain it to each other.

 ---